 How to Tell the Difference Between Camera Shake and Poor Focusing?”

-From a moment’s glance, it would be painfully obvious that it would be hard to differentiate camera shake and poor focus.
+From a moment’s glance, it would be painfully obvious that it would be hard to differentiate between camera shake and poor focus.

-Camera Shake has three components to it: Full Image Blur, Double Image, Motion Blur.
+Camera Shake has three components to it: Full Image Blur, Double Image, and Motion Blur.
 Here are the descriptions for each of them.

 1. Full Image Blur

 This type of blur can be seen by zooming into your image.
 Observe and search for the lack of sharp points.